 Women are at greater risk of developing a UTI than are men.
-Infection limited to your bladder can be painful and annoying.
-However, serious consequences can occur if a UTI spreads to your kidneys.
+If an infection is limited to the bladder, it can be painful and annoying.
+But serious health problems can result if a UTI spreads to the kidneys.

-Doctors typically treat urinary tract infections with antibiotics.
-But you can take steps to reduce your chances of getting a UTI in the first place.
+Health care providers often treat urinary tract infections with antibiotics.
+You can also take steps to lower the chance of getting a UTI in the first place.

 - Strong-smelling urine